Additional Graphics

 Incorrect Use of Supporting Graphics

-1. As a primary identifier (AKA logo) for CU units, groups, or initiatives, and/or as a replacement for our campus, school or unit logos.
+1. As an identifier (AKA logo) for CU units, groups, and/or as a replacement for our campus, school or unit logos.
 This includes using the name of the university within the supporting graphic.

 2. Used without the CU logo on the same piece of artwork or email